zenx5/docs/fullwms-new-view.md

-# CREATE A NEW VIEW
+# CREATE A NEW VIEW IN FULLWMS

 ## KEY TABLES
  - ger_modulo